edburtnieks-private/portfolio/content/posts/auszra-research.md

 ### Additional useful resources for language learning

-I decided to add some additional resources I have picked up in my free time, not specifically for our project.
+I decided to add some additional resources I have picked up in my free time, not specifically for this project.
 People I follow that are into language learning and teaching.

 * [12 BEST FREE LANGUAGE APPS AND WEBSITES](https://www.youtube.com/watch?v=EKWXOtWfbUE)
 * [Days of French 'n' Swedish YouTube channel](https://www.youtube.com/channel/UC3_iSRqqZ7DTVlBNd9lv8jA)